bitcoinj-cash/bitcoinj.old/README.md

 It allows maintaining a wallet and sending/receiving transactions without needing a full blockchain node.
 It comes with full documentation and some example apps showing how to use it.

+For support and discussion please join us on the [mailing list](https://groups.google.com/forum/#!forum/bitcoinj-cash)

 ### Technologies